omobabello/loan-api/README.md

 - A borrower can request a loan.
 - A lender can view all requests and accept to offer a loan to a borrower.
 - A borrower can accept or decline a loan from a lender.
 If the loan is accepted, the borrower's wallet is credited.

+# Reference.

+- For documentation, please refer to the /references folder

+# Build.

+- You can run `php artisan serve`
+_ You can also use the docker command `docker-compose up --build`